info-sec-guy/AWS/Certs/AWS-Cloud-Practitioner/billing_and_pricing.md

 ## AWS Billing and Cost Management Console
 * Estimate and plan your AWS costs
-* `Consolidated billing` account for multiple AWS accounts within your organization
+* *Consolidated billing* account for multiple AWS accounts within your organization
 * Alert you when you're nearing usage thresholds, which could result in additional costs
 * Use *Cost Explorer* to view costs as graphs
 * Sort by using Tags
 * Generate billing reports with breakdown of your costs by the hour, month, product, and or tags for your organization's billing needs

+**Consolidated Billing:**
+* One bill for multiple accounts
+* Easy tracking, you can track the charges across multiple accounts and download the combined cost and usage data
+* No extra free, offered at no additional cost

 ## AWS Free Tier
 * Free